TechStudent10/DiscordRPC/about.md

 ### Sensitive info
 Reveals information such as un-uploaded level names.

+### Show Timestamps
+Adds the "x:xx elapsed" part to your Discord status in supported areas (Playing and Creating).

+---

 credits to
 - dank_meme for helping fix that one playtesting issue